-It's a good idea to know the basics of a domain name, and why we need one for the Internet.
+Let's unravel some of the basics of a domain name, and why we need one for the Internet.

-Domain names are a unique web address used to represent an online identity.
+A domain name is a unique web address generally used to represent a brand or project.
 We use domain names as placeholders on the internet, serving as the homes of individuals and businesses in the digital realm.
-Domain names are needed for the internet in the much the same way buildings are needed in our physical world.
+Domain names are needed for the internet in the much the same way buildings and store signs are needed in our physical world.

 Each top-level domain (gTLDs, new gTLDs and ccTLDs) are maintained and serviced by a registry.
 The registry receives registration information from each domain name registrar authorized to assign names in the corresponding TLD and publishes the information using a special lookup service, the WHOIS protocol.

 Today, the Internet Corporation for Assigned Names and Numbers (ICANN) manages the top-level development and architecture of the Internet namespace.
 Although registries operate their TLDs, it is ICANN whom authorizes the domain name registrars, through which domain names may be registered and reassigned.

 Nope.
 Your domain name is the beginning to a world of opportunity!
 Embrace your inner domain, and make it genuine :)